PJLab-ADG/3DTrans/docs/GETTING_STARTED_PRETRAIN.md

 ```

 &ensp;
-## Pre-training ONCE using Dynamic Updating Pseudo-labeling
+### Pre-training using Dynamic Updating Pseudo-labeling

-We are actively exploring the possibility of boosting the **3D model generalization** by means of ONCE dataset,  The corresponding code is **coming soon** !! :muscle: :muscle:
+ :muscle: :muscle: We are actively exploring the possibility of boosting the **3D pre-training generalization ability**.
+The corresponding code is **coming soon** in 3DTrans-v0.2.0.